starwisp/Civizard-tileset-archeology/README.md

 #### 6.2.
 Sequential tile injection...
 ...or manipulating the game into showing us the terrain tiles and additional information.
-As proposed in 6.1., if one would modify a savestate (aka memory snapshot of an emulator), locate the visible game map and replace the names of tiles with a sequential number, in order to have the game map display a sequential set of tiles.
+As proposed in 6.1., a 'Civizard' savestate (aka memory snapshot of an emulator) from 'No$PSX' was modified.
+The visible game map was located and the names of tiles were replaced with a sequential number, in order to have the game map display a sequential set of tiles.
 Every tile comes in a multitude of CLUTS/palettes but has only one correct CLUT.
 This way one could find the CLUT of the tiles used ingame and later possibly the logic behind it.
 There is a method for finding a CLUT that hinges these principles but it only works on a savestate basis.
-But it would take too much space to discuss in detail here.
-A tutorial for this can be found in section "Further Information" ("Tutorial - How to find PSX palettes").
+It would take too much space to discuss in detail here.
+A tutorial for this method can be found in section "Further Information" ("Tutorial - How to find PSX palettes").

 Opening a no$psx savestate in a hexeditor and searching around shows the following: